 Get your motorcycle license!
-BRT meets Oregon’s mandatory training requirements for riders age 50 and under.
-Riders 51 and older are also welcome to attend.
+BRT meets Oregon’s mandatory training requirements for all new riders.
 Driver and Motor Vehicles (DMV) waives the state knowledge and on-cycle skill tests for riders of any age who successfully complete the course.

 BRT is offered at 22 locations across the state.
 To view course dates, times and to register, click a location on the map below.

 If you are unable to find a course that fits your schedule, view nearby sites for more options.
 And keep checking back: When classes fill, additional classes may be scheduled to meet student demand.

 Registration is completed on a secure website.
 Payment is required when you register.
 Visa, MasterCard, Discover and personal checks are accepted.
 If you pay by check, your seat will not be reserved until payment is received.

 When you register, you will be sent an e-mail confirmation from "firstname.lastname@example.org."
 If you do not receive a confirmation, check your junk e-mail folder.

 Taking an approved course is the first step toward earning a motorcycle endorsement.
 Before applying for an endorsement at DMV, make sure you understand the Oregon DMV licensing process.

 OUT-OF-STATE RESIDENTS Washington accepts TEAM OREGON BRT for a motorcycle endorsement, but not IRT or eRider™ courses.
 Contact the licensing agency in your home state to verify which courses are accepted before signing up for a TEAM OREGON course.